pdaiii/Meteor/README.md

 * Users can follow other users.
 * The feed page will generate stories based on who they follow.
 * User profile.
+* Notifications when there is activity from users you follow.

 ### Deployment Instructions
 * npm install